-We have the survey data to prove it, but just ask any group of data storage managers what their main concern is and you're likely to hear a chorus of "data backup
+We have the survey data to prove it, but just ask any group of data storage managers what their main concern is and you're likely to hear a chorus of "data backup."
+For those lucky enough that backup isn't front of mind, it's probably running a close second to whatever tops their list.
+What's most troubling is that the backup dilemma has a history -- and a pretty long one at that.
+For most shops, it was also job No. 1 last year and the year before and so on.

 But this cloud has a silver lining.
 Twenty-first century data backup tools have filtered into the enterprise data storage ecosystem and, in the slowly evolving storage market, are starting to take hold.
 There are now mature, practical alternatives to backup as we have known it, and products that can augment traditional backup systems.
 The introduction of disk into the backup process has served as the catalyst to this reformation.
 It's the archetypal game changer.